trisulnsm/trisul-scripts/keyspace/README.md

 ### TRP Messages used

-The above script uses the following TRP Messages
+The scripts uses the following TRP Messages

 1. [KeySpace](http://trisul.org/docs/ref/trpprotomessages.html#keyspace)  - to retrieve keys in a range
+2. [KeyLookup](http://trisul.org/docs/ref/trpprotomessages.html#keylookup)  - used by active_keys2.rb to convert keys into human readable resolved format

 ### Sample run